Love's: History

 In 2000, Sales & Marketing Executives International awarded Love's the 2000 Outlook Award, for innovation and outstanding contribution to the future of the convenience store industry.

-The first truck tire care location opened in 2008, and since then, the business has grown into a nationwide network of centers, offering tires, equipment, light mechanical work, oil changes and roadside service.
+The first truck tire care location opened in 2008, and since then, the business has grown into a nationwide network of centers (under the name Speedco), offering tires, equipment, light mechanical work, oil changes and roadside service.

-On June 30, 2010, Love's acquired 20 Pilot Travel Centers locations and six Flying J locations out of antitrust concerns in order for the Federal Trade Commission to approve the Pilot/Flying J merger.
+On June 30, 2010, Love's Travel Stops acquired 20 Pilot Travel Centers locations and six Flying J locations as part of a divestiture required by the Federal Trade Commission to address antitrust concerns related to the merger between Pilot and Flying J.

-In June 2017, Love's opened its first location in Montana, its 41st state of operation.
-At the time, Love's operated more than 430 stores.